changeworld/azure-docs.ja-jp/articles/app-service-mobile/app-service-mobile-xamarin-forms-blob-storage.md

             </ListView>
           </Grid>

-6. **TodoItemDetailsView.xaml.cs** を編集し、次の using ステートメントを追加します。
+6. Edit **TodoItemDetailsView.xaml.cs** and add the following using statements:

         using System.Collections.ObjectModel;
         using Microsoft.WindowsAzure.MobileServices.Files;

-7. `TodoItemDetailsView` の実装を以下に置き換えます。
+7. Replace the implementation of `TodoItemDetailsView` with the following:

         public partial class TodoItemDetailsView : ContentPage
         {